cocos/cocos-docs/en/editor/publish/build-panel.md

 ### Modifying Build Options

 Click the edit button at the bottom left of the build task to return to the **Build** panel to modify the build options configured during the last build for rebuilding.
-Since it is only possible to modify the build option configuration during the last build of the current platform, the **Platform** item on the page is grayed out and cannot be modified.
+Since it is only possible to modify the build option configuration during the last build of the current platform, the **Platform** option on the page is grayed out and cannot be modified.

 ![edit build option](./build-panel/edit-build-option.png)